vincent212/FIX-Order-Routing-Client/README.md

 information about TT order routing please see: https://library.tradingtechnologies.com/tt-fix/order-routing/fix-order-routing-overview.html

+QuickFix engine is used for the FIX protocol. https://en.wikipedia.org/wiki/QuickFIX

 A driver program is included that allows submission of commands for testing.
 These include normal trading commands such as placing and cancelling orders.